ONE DEMOCRATIC STATE,

 Democracy, being government by the people, is based on the premise of equality between citizens.
 The state of Israel, however, politicizes identity and discriminates between Jews and non-Jews: In the words of Benjamin Netanyahu, “Israel is not a state of all its citizens, but rather the nation-state of the Jewish people and only them.”

-Read more about the many ways in which Israel is an ethnocratic rather than democratic state.
+Read more about the many ways in which Israel is an identitarian settler colony rather than a democracy.

 Sign up to keep updated and express your support